-Ayurveda and the terms vata, pitta, and kapha are slowing making their way into alternative health lexicons.
+Ayurveda and the terms vata, pitta, and kapha are slowly making their way into alternative health lexicons.
 However, many readers may still be mystified by these concepts, or perhaps this is the very first time you are learning about these terms.
-This post is intended to provide you with a basic overview.
+This post is intended to provide you with a basic introduction to Ayurveda.

 However, it is wise to keep in mind that Ayurveda, like yoga and all the ancient traditions, is an ocean of wisdom that is the product of thousands of years of practice, study, and observation.
 My hope here is to give you a peek into the wealth of wisdom that Ayurveda has to offer.

 Ayurveda and yoga philosophy all share the five-element paradigm of physiology.
 This paradigm states that all things in nature, including you, me, the foods that we eat, and all that we take in through our five senses—are comprised of the five elements: earth, water, fire, air, and ether.
 These elements exist in a very real way, and they can also be viewed as metaphors, with each element representing certain qualities.

 Ether is in many ways the most important element because it is the great connector—the element that holds all the others.
 In many ways, it is also the most difficult to grasp.
 Similarly, a person who possesses a lot of the ether element can be a little hard to pin down at times.
 Ether represents connection, spaciousness, and possibility.
 Someone who is etheric is someone who is dreamy and imaginative.
 However, when an etheric person is put under pressure, they may simply disappear (i.e., shirk the work or responsibility rather than facing it head-on).